Skip to main content

 Kelly Gates

-Associate Professor, Communication and Director, Science Studies Program, Director of Graduate Studies
+Associate Professor, Communication and Science Studies

 Professor Gates’ research focuses on the critical analysis of digital media technologies.
 Her main emphasis has been the politics and social implications of computerization, and particularly the automation of surveillance, in the United States from the mid-twentieth century to the present.